 - Set a ticket price

-- Prepare your communication
+- Think about your communication

 You’ll need to be flexible on the date when planning a Christmas party.
-Generally, venues are booked so far in advance that the key dates are rarely available.
+Generally, venues are booked far in advance and the key dates are rarely available.
 Start planning as early as possible to increase your chances of booking a unique location, or use word of mouth to find THE rare gem flying under the radar.

 You should also consider getting the following information about the venue: